What is a Hypothesis in Research?

 Example Prediction: "With increased implementation of renewable energy sources, a reduction in carbon emissions is anticipated, contributing to environmental sustainability."
 Explanation: This prediction forecasts the specific result expected from manipulating the independent variable (implementation of renewable energy sources).
 It adds a layer of depth, outlining the foreseen impact of your research. |

-How to Write a Null Hypothesis In A Research Paper
+How to Write a Null Hypothesis In A Research Paper?

 Writing a null hypothesis in a research paper involves stating a proposition that there is no significant difference or effect.